kalepail/nft-stellar-buzz/README.md

  7. Inside of `.env.local` fill in the sponsor secret key in the SPONSOR_SK variable.
  8. Inside of `.env` fill in the signer public key into the VITE_SIGNER_PK variable.
  9. Inside of `.env.development` fill in the sponsor public key in the VITE_SPONSOR variable.
- 10. Create a new terminal window, and run `npm i --no optional ` inside of the server directory.
+ 10. Create a new terminal window, and run `npm i --no-optional ` inside of the server directory.
  11. Run `npm start` inside of the server directory.
- 12. Navigate to client directory, create an additional terminal window and run `npm i --no optional ` inside of the client directory.
+ 12. Navigate to client directory, create an additional terminal window and run `npm i --no-optional ` inside of the client directory.
  13. Run `npm start` inside of the client directory.
  14. Yay!
 You are ready to start coding. 🥳